NOTE: if you have an uncontested divorce and your spouse has signed a stipulation, you do not need to serve any forms upon them.

 1261GEJ – Trial Issues (Domestic Cases)

 - Both parties prepare this document for the pretrial conference.
-Within it, each person lists the issues to be decided on at trial and to state their position on each (e.g. child custody).
+Within it, each person lists the issues to be decided on a trial and states their position on each (e.g. child custody).
 If an issue is not listed on this document, it cannot be brought up during the trial.

 Motions for Temporary Orders